sso-dev/hello-world/README.md

 # hello-world
-This is a Hello World repo.
+This is a Hello World repository.

 sso-dev
 ###